Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 - Purpose-built for dev workflows

-- GitHub/GitLab integration is solid even on free
+- GitHub/GitLab integration works great even on the free tier

 Cons: